josephthompson532/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-In this module we used SQL (Structure Query Language) to query our database in Postgres.
+In this module I used SQL (Structure Query Language) to query a database in Postgres.
 This entailed using SELECT, ORDER BY, FROM, INTO, JOIN, WHERE, AND DISTINCT ON statements.

 ### Purpose
 The purpose of this task was to find out the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.